PaulWarnick21/Rank-My-Resume/README.md

 ## Challenges I ran into

 Sleep!
 A lot of missed sleep, thus leading to a couple stupid time wasting mistakes.
-All if all Haven OnDemand made my life a lot easily.
+All in all Haven OnDemand made my life a lot easily.

 ## Accomplishments that I'm proud of